This post contains affiliate links. Click here to see what that means.

 What Brands Are Best?

 As mentioned above you’ll need to watch ingredient lists, and you’ll want to search for the best clean brands of tea on the market.
-It’s difficult for me to include a list for you as companies can change their products at any given time, but I trust the brands that our affiliate shop carries – check out the offerings at Shop AIP by clicking here.
+It’s difficult for me to include a list for you as companies can change their products at any given time, but I trust the brands that our affiliate shop carries – check out the offerings at Fully Healthy (formerly Shop AIP) by clicking here.
 Pique Tea is a very well respected brand that prides themselves on the highest quality teas – you can read my post about Pique Tea here and how it fits into your AIP healing journey, or shop directly with our affiliate link by clicking here and SAVE 5% OFF EVERY Order with Coupon Code: AIP5.

 As always, the onus is on you to do a little research so you avoid GMO products and pesticide laden products – some use cornstarch in their bags and some contain soy and “natural” or artificial flavors – these are ingredients to stay clear of!
 Watch for certified organic products and check for sneaky non AIP ingredients and spices.